 Bathroom Countertop Materials – Drilling Down into Your Options

 You have far more options than you might realize here.
-If you think you’re limited to tile and laminate, you might be surprised at just what else is out there.
+If you think you’re limited to tile and laminate, you might be surprised at what else is out there.
 Of course, you also need to make an informed choice based on more than just aesthetics.
-Cost per square foot, durability, maintenance and other issues need to be weighed in your decision.
-Below, you’ll find a discussion outlining your options, as well as their benefits and drawbacks.
+Cost per square foot, durability, maintenance, and other issues need to be weighed in your decision.
+Below, you’ll find a discussion outlining your options and their benefits and drawbacks.

 Granite is a hard, resilient, durable stone with plenty of density.
 It’s more commonly found in areas where that hardness is needed, such as in the kitchen, but it can serve just as well as one of the stronger bathroom countertop materials.
 Granite resists chipping and cracking, although natural flaws hidden within the stone can cause problems.
 It’s also stain resistant as long as you seal it properly and then continue to reseal it every year.
-It’s available in a wide range of colors and patterns, and can include prominent quartz flakes as well.
+It’s available in a wide range of colors and patterns and can include prominent quartz flakes.
 In terms of cost, you’ll find it varies from $75 per foot to over $200.
-However, costs for granite are falling and you’ll find more affordable options available if you hunt for them.
+However, costs for granite are falling, and you’ll find more affordable options available if you hunt for them.

-If you’re looking for outstanding resistance to chipping, scratching, breaking and staining, then quartz might be the choice for you.
+If you’re looking for outstanding resistance to chipping, scratching, breaking, and staining, then quartz might be your choice.
 Quartz is a natural stone, but a quartz bathroom countertop is not 100% natural.
-In order to create a countertop from this material, the manufacturer mixes 93% quartz with 7% binding agents to create a solid surface.
+To create a countertop from this material, the manufacturer mixes 93% quartz with 7% binding agents to create a solid surface.

 Travertine is usually not used in kitchen countertops because of its softness.
 It scratches more easily than marble.
 However, that doesn’t mean it’s not one of the better bathroom countertop materials available.
 Travertine’s warm earth tones make it a favorite for those seeking a relaxed atmosphere in their bathroom, and it’s unlikely that you’ll damage the counter in normal bathroom use.